The Ram Air Inlet option (Code 611) eliminated the die-cast "400"

 in favor of an open element air cleaner.
 Original Firebird Ram Air pans are now reproduced, but originals are very scarce indeed.

-The Ram Air hoods had a section of
+The Ram Air hoods had a

-bracing cut away for the upper pan
+section of bracing cut away for

-foam to seal properly (circled).
+the upper pan foam to seal

-When viewed from above, it's easy to see
+When viewed from above, it's easy to

-why this section of bracing on the 400
+see why this section of bracing on

-the foam to make a good seal.
+(arrow) to allow the foam to make a

 The Ram Air system on the 1969 Firebird and Trans Am had a nearly flat